-San Diego’s Historic Places: San Diego’s Asian-American History, 1880s-1900s
+SAN DIEGO’S HISTORIC PLACES: San Diego’s Asian-American History, 1880s-1900s

-Airs Sunday, November 27, 2011 at 10:30 p.m. on KPBS TV
+Airs Thursday, May 3, 2018 at 9 p.m. on KPBS TV

 To celebrate Asian Pacific Islander Heritage Month in May, host Elsa Sevilla, looks into San Diego's history as Chinese and Japanese immigrants arrived in San Diego during the 1880s.

 At the turn of the 20th Century, Filipino students came to San Diego State University under an education program.